runxiyu/furgit/README.md

 interested) requires.
 Afterwards, we'll take a look at what other usages (such as writing Git clients, IDE integration, etc) would need.

-Furgit has no dependencies outside the standard library.
-In the future, packages from `golang.org/x` may be included.
+Furgit has no dependencies other than the standard library and some packages from `golang.org/x`.
 It is unlikely that other dependencies will be introduced.

 Currently, furgit is very basic; it supports reading and writing loose objects and reading from packfiles.
 There is some infrastructure for writing packfiles